Our small bathroom tile ideas come in handy if you don't have much room to work with but want to create impact.

 A wet room can be the best solution in a small space; losing the shower screen leaves the whole room visible.
 However, wet room ideas require serious tanking, which can easily lead to tile overload.

 In this Moroccan-inspired wet room, water-resistant polished plaster was color-matched to the emerald green encaustic shower tiles to create a cozy, cocooning effect.

 ‘We used the tiles only where needed to protect the walls and floors where they come into direct contact with water,’ explains Malcolm Abela Sciberras, interior designer, Rebirth at Cuschieri Architects.

-Taking floor tiles up the walls, or in this case the bath panel, blurs the boundaries between floor and walls to create the illusion of a bigger space.
+Taking bathroom floor tiles up the walls, or in this case up the tub panel, blurs the boundaries between floor and walls to create the illusion of a bigger space.

 Do check the tiles you like are suitable for both floor and wall use.
 Some floor tiles can be too heavy to adhere safely to vertical surfaces, while wall tiles may crack underfoot.

 Shape can prove just as effective as pattern when it comes to making a statement with tiles.
-Hexagons and fish-scale shaped tiles are still popular but circular mosaics are a classic that somehow manages to look timeless and on-trend.
+Hexagons and fish-scale shaped tiles are still popular tile trends, but circular mosaics are a classic that somehow manages to look timeless and on-trend.

 ‘Penny tiles are small and sweet, and offer a modern twist on classic square mosaics, while retaining that luxe look mosaics will always offer,’ says Hamish Smith, Creative Director at Ca’ Pietra.

 ‘Like a trompe l’oeil, it makes the space appear larger and is a technique synonymous with luxury that elevates the marble to a unique piece of art,’ says associate director, Siobhan Kelly.